gvwilson/thirdbit/src/fiction/bear/index.md

 Noxy lay down flat and stretched out her arm.
 "Hurry up!"

-The chimpanzee hesitated a moment longer, then sighed and took the offered hand and clambered to sit beside Noxy.
+The gorilla hesitated a moment longer, then sighed and took the offered hand and clambered to sit beside Noxy.
 He swallowed loudly as Cloak began to rise.